App Manager

 - Enable Performance Mode

-Experimental feature: the Puzzles Editor will use some optimization measures aimed to improve dragging and zooming performance.
+- The Puzzles Editor will use several optimization measures aimed to improve dragging and zooming performance.
 User experience can vary depending on a particular browser with Chromium-based ones (Google Chrome, MS Edge, Brave, etc...) benefitting the most and others like Firefox and Safari to a lesser extent.
 This feature can help if your puzzles setup has grown too much to the point that it causes noticeable performance issues.

 License Management